Get ready for a glacier adventure you will never forget!

 How large is the canoe?

 There are 2 different sizes of canoes that are used.
 One style holds up to 10 guests and the other holds up to 14 guests.
-If your group is larger than 10 or 14, multiple canoes will be used at the same time.

 How close will I get to the glacier?